Visas & Travel Documentation

 Upon arrival at either EZE or SCL or AEP airports, we always recommend taking an official taxi or pre-booked transfer through Swoop.
 Scams are frequent with people pretending to be an official taxi and then people being charged exorbitant prices for their lift.
 If you have not contracted a transfer service pre-arranged then you can pay for an official taxi in advance in the terminal building.

-Consider that some trips, mainly those that run from hotels in Torres del Paine, have included drop-off transfers from your hotel to Puerto Natales or Punta Arenas airports, so you should check your itinerary to read the suggested departure times for each airport.
+Consider that some trips, mainly those that run from hotels in Torres del Paine, have included drop-off transfers from your hotel to Puerto Natales airport, so you should check your itinerary to read the suggested departure times for each airport.

-There are three main airline alliances that encompass the main airlines.
-The airlines most frequently used by our customers when travelling to Patagonia are:
+There are three main alliances that encompass the main airlines:

-If you are a member of a frequent flyer program you can either go online and add the miles yourself or just let us know your frequent flyer number and we will inform our flight partners so they can add your miles for you.
+If you are a member of a frequent flyer programme, you can either go online and add the miles yourself or just let us know your frequent flyer number, and we will inform our flight partners so they can add your miles for you.

 On long-haul flights, meals are typically included – this will not be the case on short domestic flights.